 The hygiene and sanitation followed in the warehouse must be as per Schedule 4 and warehouses must ensure

-- Health of food handlers
+- The health of food handlers

 - Hygienic practices of food handlers